ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

  <img style="width: 90%; height: 90%" src="{{ site.url }}/images/autoencoder/orig_vs_recon_untrained.png" alt="Original vs. reconstructed values of an autoencoder">
 </p>

-### Training the autoencoder
 Great!
 The autoencoder does not work at all!
+It would be very spooky to see it replicate the input without having been trained to do so ;)

+### Training the autoencoder
-We then train the model and check the loss *vs.* epoch to make sure that it converged.
+We then train the model for 5000 epochs and check the loss *vs.* epoch to make sure that it converged.
+Notice how the input and the output training data are the same, the `x_train`.

 {% highlight python %}
 {% raw %}